Shivam-Juyal/certified-kubernetes-administrator-course/docs/02-Core-Concepts/07-Kube-Scheduler.md

 #### kube-scheduler is responsible for scheduling pods on nodes.
 - The kube-scheduler is only responsible for deciding which pod goes on which node.
 It doesn't actually place the pod on the nodes, that's the job of the **`kubelet`**.
+- Scheduler makes sure that the correct pod goes into the correct node.
+- In kubernetes, scheduler decides which nodes the pods are placed on, depending on certain criteria.
+- The scheduler looks for each pod and tries to find the best node for it.
+- Suppose the pod has a requirement of 10 cpu.
+  - First phase : **Filter Nodes**
+    - In this phase the scheduler filters out the nodes that could not accomodate the pod's requirement of 10 cpu.
+  - Second phase : **Rank Nodes**
+    - In this phase the scheduler ranks the nodes to identify the best fit for the pod.
+It uses a priority function to assign a score to nodes on a scale of 0 to 10. for example, the scheduler calculates the amount the resources that will be free on the nodes after placing the pod on them.
+The node with more free resources after placing the pod gets the better rank.

   ![kube-scheduler1](../../images/kube-scheduler1.PNG)